flatland-association/flatland-book/getting-started/env/observations.md

 The tree observation is defined in [flatland.envs.observations.TreeObsForRailEnv](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/observations.py#L18)
 ```

 Notice how feature 4 indicates if a possible conflict is detected.
 In order to predict conflicts, the tree observation relies on a predictor, which as its name indicate anticipates where agents will be in the future.
 We provide a stock predictor that assumes each agent just travels along its shortest path.
+We will talk in more details about predictors when introducing custom observations.